 As the name implies, a two-family home is a house that is divided and designed for two families to live in.
 Most two-family homes are considered multi-family homes and can include townhomes or brownstones.

 Home, Condo, and Co-Op Rentals

 All of the housing options listed in this article are available both to buy or rent.
-Keep in mind that it can be difficult to rent in some Manhattan co-ops, as the owner of the co-op must go before the board and get approval to sublet or rent out their unit.
+Keep in mind that it can be difficult to rent in some Manhattan co-ops, as the potential renter in a co-op must go before the board and get approval to rent a unit.
 Of all the Manhattan condos, co-ops, and homes, 57% are rented vs. owned.
 The average rent is $3,777 per month, down slightly from one year ago, and the average size of these rentals is 702 square feet.